bozsahin/thebench/README.md

 PYTHON NOTE:

 Python versions can be daunting for the uninitiated.
-Don't count on executable <code>python</code> to be the latest python.
+Don't count on the executable <code>python</code> to be the latest python.
 You might also have python3.8, python3.9, python3141.59 etc. Use the latest for python AND pip.

 Enjoy.